Ahb98/rocket-ship/Spark_4_2.md

 Spark 4.2

-## 1. Native Semantic Layer with Metric Views:
+## 1. Native Semantic Layer with Metric Views
 ### The Problem Before Spark 4.2:
 Imagine an e-commerce company.
 Every team needs the same business metrics.
 For example: